vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > But when they departed from Perga, they came to Antioch in Pisidia, and *went into the synagogue on the Sabbath day*, and sat down.
 {% ct 'Acts 13:14' %}

-Christ's apostles kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.
+Christ’s apostles kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.

 ## On what day was John, the Revelator, in the Spirit?

-> I was in the Spirit *on the Lord's day*, and heard behind me a great voice, as of a trumpet.
+> I was in the Spirit *on the Lord’s day*, and heard behind me a great voice, as of a trumpet.
 {% ct 'Revelation 1:10' %}

 ## What is the Lord’s Day?